 While Kenyon College always seems to have something new and exciting happening, there are a few events that we just couldn't live without.
 Traditions run deep here, and below you'll find more information on some of the big ones!

-The Relay for Life of Kenyon College raises funds for the American Cancer Society!
-No matter who you are, there's a place for you at Relay.
+The Relay for Life of Kenyon College raises funds for the American Cancer Society.
 This annual campus tradition brings together students, faculty, staff, and community partners to not only honor cancer survivors and remember people we have lost, but also to raise funds and awareness to help save lives.
-You are helping create a world with less cancer and more birthdays!
+You are helping create a world with less cancer and more birthdays.

 Late Night Breakfast is a staple for nearly every single Kenyon student.
-Traditionally held on the Sunday before finals begin, students are served up a hot breakfast between 10pm and midnight by faculty and staff members resplendent in hairnets and aprons.
+Traditionally held on the Sunday before finals begin, students are served a hot breakfast by faculty and staff members resplendent in hairnets and aprons.
 This year's late night breakfast featured a "salad" bar full of candy, music streamed from Kenyon's WKCO, board games, coloring, and more!
-Spontaneous dance parties are NOT uncommon at late night breakfast.

 Summer Sendoff is a music festival that happens at the end of the Spring semester.
 Sponsored by Social Board, it is an opportunity for students, staff, and community to enjoy the day together.
-Entertainment has included bouncy castles, free meals, student bands, balloon art, professional bands, and more!
+Previous Sendoff artists have included Big Boi, Grouplove, Brother Ali, Sleigh Bells, Logic, and Danny Brown.

-Harry Potter Day happens each spring and is a community-wide event.
-Community Advisors of Housing & Residential Life plan an entire day of fun-filled activities!
+Harry Potter Day is a community-wide event, sponsored by Housing & Residential Life each spring.
 From scavenger hunts, a quidditch match, and Harry Potter trivia, to entirely Harry Potter-themed meal in the Great Hall complete with costumes and prizes, it's an event you don't want to miss!

 The Student Leadership Awards recognize and honor Kenyon's outstanding student leaders and organizations.
 Eleven award categories are presented during an awards ceremony the afternoon of Honors Day.
 Nominations are solicited from across the campus and are selected by a committee of students and staff.